Integrations > Computer AI Agents

 - Flexibility of Open Source: Option to self-host, customize, and avoid vendor lock-in for the core agent platform.

-- Resilience to UI Changes: Designed to be more robust against website updates than traditional RPA due to its reliance on visual understanding and LLM-based reasoning over brittle selectors.
+- Resilience to UI Changes: Designed to be more robust against website updates than traditional RPA due to its reliance on visual understanding and LLM-based reasoning.

-- Handles Complex Web Elements: Features like CAPTCHA solving and 2FA support extend automation reach to more challenging websites.
+- Handles Complex Web Elements: Features like CAPTCHA solving, 2FA support, and proxy networks extend automation reach to challenging websites.

 - Structured Data Output: Directly extract data into usable JSON or CSV formats for easy consumption by Tallyfy and subsequent process steps.